Dabz/kafka-zsh-completions/README.md

 ## Notes

-- The source of information used for the completion is gathered from the usage of the CLI tool.
+- The source of information used for the completion is gathered from the usage of the CLI tools.
-- This script relies on Apache Kafka Confluent distribution (either Open Source or Enterprise)
+- This script relies on Apache Kafka Confluent distribution (either Open Source or Enterprise).
-- To avoid reloading and parsing all the information and each shell, a first script `kafka.plugin.zsh.generator` is actually gathering all the information on the local machine and generating the `kafka.plugin.zsh` auto-completion file with hardcoded information.
+- To avoid reloading and parsing all the information at the beginning of each session, a script `kafka.plugin.zsh.generator` is generating the `kafka.plugin.zsh` auto-completion file with hardcoded information.

 ## Examples